 A Word of Caution

-When working with any teacher, it is important that a reserved personality is not confused with a lack of passion.
+When working with any teacher, it is important that an introverted personality is not confused with a lack of passion.
 Just because a teacher does not shout from the rooftops does NOT mean that she doesn’t care about students with every fiber of her being.
 Introverted teachers are passionate – they just express their passion differently, so pay attention!

 If you catch an introverted teacher arriving at work early to make copies (alone!), eating lunch in their classroom (alone!), or staying late to put up a bulletin board in the hallway (again, alone!) recognize this for what it really is – an introvert’s attempt at saving energy for her students while still doing great work at her job.